-Late summer, early fall (aka “the shoulder season”) is a perfect time to try new wine varietals.
+Spring and fall is a perfect time to try new wine varietals.
 While the hot summer months can lull us into a strict diet of rose and Sancerre and the colder months beg for bigger reds to pair with our winter comfort foods, the shoulder season lends itself to virtually anything.
 If you have been wanting to expand your wine horizons and try new varietals, now is the time to do so.

-I recently took my own advice and tried a varietal that I have only had a handful of times—Pinot Meunier.
+I recently tried a varietal that I have only had a few times—Pinot Meunier.
 If you haven’t heard of this varietal—a cousin to Pinot Noir—don’t fret.
 Not many people have.
-Pinot Meunier can taste very similar to Pinot Noir with classic strawberries on the nose, medium body and earthiness, however it typically has higher acid levels—despite having similar sugar and alcohol levels.
+Pinot Meunier can taste very similar to Pinot Noir, with classic strawberries on the nose, medium body and earthiness, however it typically has higher acid levels and can be a bit meatier.

-Pinot Meunier reminds me a bit of Gamay in that it is often overlooked by consumers (most wine lovers are probably not even aware of the varietal) yet sommeliers are well aware of it and its versatility with food.
-While it has plenty of fruit—strawberries, raspberries, cranberries—it also has some mushroom notes that can work well with rustic chicken dishes and richer pasta dishes.
+Similar toGamay, Pinot Meunier is often overlooked by consumers.
+Most wine lovers are probably not even aware of the varietal, yet sommeliers are well aware of it and its versatility with food.
+While it has plenty of fruit, it also has savory mushroom notes that can work well with rustic chicken dishes and richer pasta dishes.